 Money doesn’t grow on trees is a common expression that means money is a limited resource and it’s not easily acquired, so it shouldn’t be spent in a careless manner.

-Example: An expensive smart phone catches Sarah’s eye and she wants to buy it, so she asks her mother: “Can you buy this for me?”
-The mother is low on cash and cannot afford to spend what little she has on a pricey phone.
-Thus, she responds: “I’m sorry, but money does not grow on trees.
-We can’t afford that right now.”
+Example: While out shopping with her mother, an expensive phone caught Sarah’s eye.
+She wanted to buy it, so she asked her mom: “Can you buy this for me?”
+However, the mother was low on cash and could not afford to spend what little she had on an expensive phone.
+So she responded: “I’m sorry, but money does not grow on trees, you know.
+We simply can’t afford it.”

 Synonyms / Related: I’m not made of money

 When you take a tree and plant it in the dirt, we all know what happens next.
 Assuming the tree gets plenty of water and sunshine, eventually it will grow to be big and strong.
 Depending on the size of the tree, thousands of leaves will grow on its branches.
 Moreover, if it’s a fruit tree, it will produce lots of food in the right season.
 The things that grow on a tree are plentiful and freely available.
 All you have to do is go out and grab its offerings.